justlikeadandelion/how-to-design-thai-in-glyphsapp/tutorial.md

 <sub>_buttom tone-mark on the top right corner of the image</sub>

 ### How to Add Tone-Marks
 After double clicking onto a glyph, you will be in that glyph page.
-You can type _cmd u_
+You can type _cmd u_ and the marks will appear on the center of the glyph.
+You can drag them where you prefer.

 ### How to Preview Tone-Marks
 What if you want to preview a word or a sentence with correct mark positions?
 There is a free plugin called *Show Mark Preview* that allows you to display tones and vowels in place in the Edit View using Text tool (T).
 The plugin can be installed through _Window > Plugin Manager_.
 Then click the taps *All* and *Plugins*.
 Type in "Show Mark Preview" in the search box and install it.